Mos3aB696/Mos3aB696/README.md

 ### [eCommerce](https://github.com/Mos3aB696/eCommerce)
 A robust content management system (CMS) designed for e-commerce platforms.
 It simplifies website management for small and medium-sized businesses, offering user-friendly interfaces for managing categories, items, members, and pages.

 ### [Simple Shell](https://github.com/Mos3aB696/simple_shell)
-A custom Unix shell is written in **C** as a command-line interpreter.
+A custom Unix shell written in **C** as a command-line interpreter.
 This project enhances my understanding of Unix system calls, process management, and signal handling.

 ### [Tech.io](https://github.com/Mos3aB696/Tech.io)
 **Tech.io** is a fully responsive and interactive web design project that showcases modern front-end development practices.
 It leverages HTML, CSS, and JavaScript to create a dynamic, user-friendly experience across various devices, from desktops to mobile phones.